The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Appendix 3: proofs

-Since $p+T_1$ corresponds to a corner of $F$, this corner is located on another prime subface $G$.
-Therefore $v$ is also in the cone corresponding to $G$.
-Let $T_3=T(\theta_3,p)\theta_3$.
-Let $p+T_3$ be the other endpoint corresponding to $G$.
-It is located on some facet $\wt{L_3}$ of the cell.
-Consider the lines $L_1$ and $L_3$ corresponding to $\wt{L_1}$ and $\wt{L_3}$ respectively.
-If they do not intersect, or intersect at a point outside the cone corresponding to $G$ or inside the cone but outside the cell, then by the definition of the algorithm $G$ must be divided, a contradiction ($G$ is assumed to be prime).
-Note also that the equality $\wt{L_3}=\wt{L_1}$ is impossible because it will imply that $v$ is in the interior of the facet $\wt{L_1}$ and this cannot happen to a vertex.
-Hence $L_1\neq L_3$ and it follows that $L_1$ and $L_3$ intersect at a point $v_{13}$ which is in the cone and in the cell, i.e., a vertex.
+Since $p+T_1$ corresponds to a corner of $F$, this corner is located on another prime subedge $G$.
+Therefore $v$ is also in the wedge corresponding to $G$.
+Denote $T_3:=T(p,\theta_3)\theta_3$ and let $p+T_3$ be the other endpoint corresponding to $G$.
+Then $p+T_3$ is located on some edge $\wt{L_3}$ of the cell.
+Consider the lines $L_1$ and $L_3$ corresponding to $\wt{L_1}$ and $\wt{L_3}$, respectively.
+If they do not intersect, or intersect inside the wedge corresponding to $G$ but outside the cell, or intersect at a point outside the wedge, then by the definition of Algorithm 1 (see lines \beqref{line:DivideParallelLines}, \beqref{line:DivideOutsideCell} and \beqref{line:DivideOutsideWedge}, respectively) it follows that $G$ must be divided, a contradiction to the assumption that $G$ is a prime subedge.
+Note also that the equality $\wt{L_3}=\wt{L_1}$ is impossible because it will imply that $v$ is in the interior of the edge $\wt{L_1}$ and this cannot happen to a vertex.
+Hence $L_1\neq L_3$ and, from previous lines, it follows that $L_1$ and $L_3$ intersect at a point $v_{13}$ which is in the wedge and in the cell, i.e., $v_{13}$ is a vertex.
+Note that $v_{13}$ is found, as a vertex, during the running time of the algorithm at line \bref{line:Vertex}, when the algorithm considers the subedge $G$ (it must consider it since it is a prime subedge).

-A basic property of the polygonal boundary is that any facet of the cell intersects exactly two additional facets.
-In particular this is true for $\wt{L_1}$: one intersection occurs at the vertex $v$ and another one at another vertex $v''$ located on $\wt{L_1}$ in the direction (along $\wt{L_1}$) from $v$ to $p+T_2$.
-Consider the line passing via $p$ and $v$: it separates the plane into two halfplanes.
-One of them contains the ray $\theta_2$ and actually $\wt{L_1}$ (and hence also $v''$).
-The other contains the ray $\theta_3$ (and intersects $\wt{L_1}$ only at $v$) and hence also the facet $\wt{L_3}$.
-Thus $\wt{L_3}$ cannot intersect $\wt{L_1}$ at the halfplane of $v''$.
-Since we know that $\wt{L_3}$ intersects $\wt{L_1}$ this can only be at $v$.
-Hence $v_{13}=v$ but since $v_{13}$ is a vertex, this means that $v$ is found as a vertex when considering the subface $G$ during the running time of the algorithm (line \ref{line:Vertex}), a contradiction. \end{proof}
+Our goal is to show that $v=v_{13}$.
+Once we show this, we arrive at a contradiction since we assumed that $v$, as a vertex, is not detected by the algorithm.
+A basic property of the polygonal boundary of our bounded cell is that any edge which belongs to it intersects exactly two additional edges.
+In particular this is true for $\wt{L_1}$: one intersection occurs at the vertex $v=\wt{L}_1\cap \wt{L}_3$ and another one at another vertex $v''=\wt{L}_1\cap \wt{L}_2$.
+Consider the line $L$ passing via $p$ and $v$, namely the line which contains the ray in the direction of $\theta_1$: it separates the plane into two half-planes; one half-plane contains the ray $\theta_2$ and hence also $v''$ and $\wt{L}_1$; the other half-plane contains the ray $\theta_3$ and hence also the edge $\wt{L_3}$.
+Since we know that $\wt{L}_3$ intersects $\wt{L}_1$ (at $v_{13}$) and both edges are located at different half-planes, their intersection is located on the intersection of these half-planes, namely on $L$.
+But $L$ intersects $\wt{L}_1$ only at $v$, and so $v_{13}=\wt{L}_1\cap\wt{L}_3\subseteq L\cap \wt{L}_1=v$, that is, $v_{13}=v$, as required. \end{proof}